dylangaz/RA1NB0T/README.md

 # RA1NB0T
-A multipurpose Discord Bot made with NodeJS.
+A multipurpose Discord Bot made with NodeJS. <br />
+If you would like to invite the bot to your guild, click [here.](https://discordapp.com/oauth2/authorize?client_id=464823337860988938&scope=bot&permissions=470285379)

 # Setup: